Skip Sub Menu

 Drake Law School has provided information for current students about applying for and taking the bar exam.

-The July Bar Examination will be held on July 25-27, 2022, at the Holiday Inn Des Moines Airport and Convention Center.
-The application deadline for that exam was April 1, 2022.
-Applicants who were unsuccessful on the February 2022 Iowa Bar Examination had an application deadline of May 9, 2022, for the July 2022 exam.
+The July Bar Examination will be held on July 30-31, 2024, at the Embassy Suites Hotel in downtown Des Moines.
+The application deadline for the exam is April 1, 2024.
+Applicants who were unsuccessful on the February 2024 Iowa Bar Examination may apply for the July Bar within 30 days after the release of their score from the February exam.

 Bar Exam Test Options